The Yardbirds in 1966. From left to right: Jeff Beck, Jim McCarty, Chris Dreja, Jimmy Page

 and The Rolling Stones

 .
 The Yardbirds are best known for their hard-edged Blues Rock

 performers and for serving as the starting point for several guitar players who became famous in their own right; Eric Clapton

 , Jeff Beck and Jimmy Page

-The original line-up was Clapton (lead guitar, backing vocal), Paul Samwell-Smith (bass guitar, backing vocal), Chris Dreja (rhythm guitar, bass guitar after Samwell-Smith departed), Jim McCarty (drums) and Keith Relf (lead vocal, harmonica).
-Clapton left to join John Mayall and the Bluesbreakers shortly before the completion of the group's second album, which he felt was too much of a departure from their blues roots, and was replaced by Jeff Beck, who led the group in a distinctly psychedelic
+The original line-up consisted of Anthony "Top" Topham, Paul Samwell-Smith, Chris Dreja, Jim McCarty and Keith Relf.
+Topham had to leave due to studies, and was replaced by Eric Clapton.
+Clapton eventually left to join John Mayall and the Bluesbreakers shortly before the completion of the group's first studio album, which he felt was too much of a departure from their blues roots, and was replaced by Jeff Beck, who led the group in a distinctly psychedelic

 direction.
-For a very brief period, Jimmy Page joined the band and played co-lead guitars with Beck.
+After Samwell-Smith quit to become a producer, Jimmy Page joined (with Dreja switching over to bass) and for a very brief period, Beck and Page played co-lead guitars.
 While there are few recordings of the two playing together, this configuration turned out to be highly influential.

 (that the band would go over like a lead balloon), the group changed their name to Led Zeppelin

 Keith Relf died from accidental electrocution in 1976.
 In The Nineties